ehermza/alquila-containers.tsc/README.md

 [] To Create the new client,
-	it would be a good idea to select one registered client if it exists, and not create a new client (with the same name) just create the rental object and link the client selected with the client selected.-
+	it would be a good idea to select one registered client if it exists, and not create a new client (with the same name) just create the rental object and link the client selected with one container.-

-[]  To Correct:  /index.js
+[X]  To Correct:  /index.js
     'Delete' button, is not updating current value: debt - pays in profile client.

 [X]  URGENT, TO CORRECT: